How to manage growth while expanding to multiple locations

 Planning for a business expansion to a new location can be as exciting as it is challenging.
 You want to achieve profitable growth without causing unwanted disruptions to your current operations.
 But operating seamlessly out of multiple locations can be more difficult than it may seem, and to get it right, there are a lot of things you need to factor into your decision-making.
-To help your company grow and thrive, here are some of the most important things you need to consider when expanding your business to multiple locations.
+To help your company grow and thrive, here are some of the most important things businesses with multiple locations need to consider.

-In order to replicate the success that led to your business growing in the first place, you need to make sure that all processes, procedures and policies are standardized from one location to the next.
+To replicate the success that led to your multi-entity business, you need to make sure all processes, procedures and policies are standardized from one location to the next.
 This includes everything from workplace conduct policies to the financial processes your accounting teams use to reconcile accounts.
-Standardizing things in this way will help ensure operational continuity and avoid creating inefficiencies or redundancies within processes.
+Standardizing procedures ensures operational continuity and reduces inefficiencies or redundancies.
 By working to ensure that all business processes fit within your established model and operations, you can make your new location a seamless addition to your enterprise.

 Lease accounting standards

-Speaking of accounting capabilities, if you will be leasing property for your new location, it’s important to know that the lease accounting standard is changing.
+If you will be leasing property for your new locations, it’s important to know that the lease accounting standard is changing.
 Under the new standard, you will now have to recognize nearly all leases on your balance sheet.
 Make sure to factor this change into your financials as necessary to stay compliant and avoid any nasty surprises at the end of the year.

 To make your new location a successful addition to your business, you need to look beyond the spreadsheets and focus on the human element of your company.
 A new location either means new employees or a new work environment for current employees, or most likely, both.